A1RT0N/Economia_energia/README.md

 # Economia_energia
 Electronics project for the development of a camera coupled to a Raspberry Pi and a 5V arduino relay made at the University of São Paulo.
 This project has the function of automatically turning off a light bulb after a person leaves a certain room using computer vision programmed in Python and using the OpenCV library on the RaspBerry Pi.
 We use a pre-trained xml dataset.
 This project aims to reduce the energy consumption of people who forget to turn off the switch when leaving the room.
+In this projetec, a person will click on a button (the light switch) and the light will come on.
+If the person leaves the room without turning off the light, there will be a few seconds counter that, when it reaches zero, the light will turn off

 ## Explicação do programa utilizado
 O programa usa a biblioteca OpenCV para processar as imagens e a biblioteca 'RPi.GPIO' para controlar os pinos do Raspberry.